gazay/talks/README.md

 ### Example

-You're running some really long task and you leave the desk and drink some coffee, read a book or surf the internet and you want to know when will this task end, but you don't want to check your machine each minute - you can just add a little hook at the end of your code and when the execution ends - you will hear it in voice that you have chosen from MacOS X `say` function collection or from `espeak` collection.
+You're running some really long task and you leave the desk to drink some coffee, read a book or surf the internet and you want to be notified that the task has finished its execution.
+You don't want to check your machine each minute.
+With this gem you can just add a little hook at the end of your code and when the execution ends - you will hear it in voice that you have chosen from MacOS X `say` function collection or from `espeak` collection.